-This is how many more deaths we've seen in 2020 (since March 7th, the week of the first coronavirus death in the UK), from all causes, than we would normally see in a typical year.
+This is how many more deaths we've seen since March 7th 2020, (the week of the first coronavirus death in the UK), from all causes, than we would have expected to see in a normal year during the same period.

 This is the percentage of people who have died after testing positive for the virus.
-(The confirmed deaths / the number of cases)
+(The within 28 days deaths divided by the number of cases)